England Population 2023

-If England's population is measured separately from the United Kingdom's, it would be the 25th largest country in the world by population, the fifth largest in Europe.
+If England's population were measured separately from the United Kingdom's, it would be the 25th largest country in the world by population and the fifth largest in Europe.
 As it stands, England's population accounts for 84% of the United Kingdom.

 London is the largest city in England.
-In mid-2010, the number of residents of London was calculated to be 7,825,200.
-This makes it by some distance the largest city in England and in the UK as a whole, the 3rd largest city in Europe (the largest in the EU) and the 22nd largest city in the world.
+In 2016, the number of residents of Greater London was calculated to be over 8.6 million.
+This makes it the largest city in England and in the UK as a whole, the 3rd largest city in Europe and the 22nd largest city in the world.

 London is considerably more diverse than the rest of the UK, as it attracts immigrants from around the world.
-You can read more about the United Kingdom's capital city in our detailed article about the population of London.
+You can read more about the United Kingdom's capital city in our detailed article about London.

 Cornish, a Celtic language which is spoken by approximately 3,500 people in south-western county of Cornwall, has protected language status and is undergoing a small revival.

-As a result of immigration into England, a wide variety of other languages are also spoken in England, but none is given any official status.
+As a result of immigration into England, a wide variety of other languages are also spoken, but none is given any official status.
 It is estimated that English is a second language for one in every eight school children in England.